co-r-e/Zassha/README.md

 7) Switch language and theme
 - Footer: EN/JA toggle; light/dark theme toggle.

+## Record Your Screen (macOS / Windows)

+- macOS (built‑in)
+  - Shortcut: press `Shift + Command + 5` → choose “Record Entire Screen” or “Record Selected Portion” → click Record.
+Stop from the menu bar Stop button (or `Command + Control + Esc`).
+The default save location is Desktop unless changed in Options.
+  - QuickTime Player: open QuickTime → File → New Screen Recording → choose mic if needed → click Record.
+Stop from the menu bar.

+- Windows (built‑in)
+  - Xbox Game Bar: press `Win + G` to open, then `Win + Alt + R` to start/stop recording.
+Files are saved under `Videos/Captures` by default.
+  - Snipping Tool (Windows 11): open Snipping Tool → switch to the Record tab → New → select the area → Start.
+When done, stop and save the file.

 ## Tips For Better Results
 - Keep the recording focused on the task; avoid rapid app switching.